Nerdygamer101/proxmox-cloud-init/README.md

 ## SHA256 Checksum
 d6dab0c3a657988501b4bd76f1297c053df710e06e0c3aece60dead24f270b4d

-**NOTE** This checksum is accurate as of writing, but will almost certainly change if you're using this at a later time.
-The checksum is optional.
+**NOTE:** *This checksum is accurate as of writing, but will almost certainly change if you're using this at a later time.
+The checksum is optional.*